cheminfo/eln-docs/docs/30_structural_analysis/mass/60_peptide-and-nucleotide/README.md

 - sequence: AC(H-1#1)LLIIC(H-1#2)KK
 - variable groups: #1(CH2CH2O)1-10#2,

-In order to be a valid molecular formula the #1 and #2 have either to be absent (zero occurence) or present twice.
+For the molecular formula to be valid, #1 and #2 must either be absent (zero occurrences) or each present exactly twice.
 This is especially useful in peptide fragmentation.

 ## Report

-The `report` tab allows to create a dynamic image that shows the various fragmentation observed in the case of peptidic and nucleic sequences.
+The `report` tab allows you to create a dynamic image that shows the various fragmentation patterns observed for peptide and nucleic acid sequences.

 It is a vectorial format (SVG) suitable for publication and preferences allows to define various rendering parameters.

-There are also 2 ways to filter the displayed fragments
+There are also 2 ways to filter the displayed fragments.

 ### Dynamically filter fragment

-The more visual way is based on interactive preferences that allows to show / hide internal fragments as well as to select the minimal similarity and minimal quantity of the fragments to display.
+The more visual way is based on interactive preferences that allow you to show or hide internal fragments as well as to select the minimum similarity and minimum quantity of fragments to display.

 ![filter report](images/report-filter.gif)

 ### Filtering from the table

-From the table is it also possible to make queries per column.
-In order to display only the selected fragments you need to click on the top of the select column.
-It is also possible to select couple of fragments to display.
+From the table it is also possible to make queries per column.
+To display only the selected fragments, click on the top of the select column.
+It is also possible to select a few fragments to display.

 ![fragment selection in report](images/report-table.gif)